INF-YT/INF-YTimetab/README.md

 INF-YTimetab
 ============

-IINF-YTimetab the INF-YT's rewrite of the University of Edinburgh's [Timetab](http://www.timetab.ed.ac.uk/) timetabling system.
+INF-YTimetab the INF-YT's rewrite of the University of Edinburgh's [Timetab](http://www.timetab.ed.ac.uk/) timetabling system.